• HOME

 Magno, F. & Soriano, C. (2013).
 E-Government Services for Overseas Filipino Workers.
 Study funded by the National Research Council of the Philippines and the Department of Science and Technology.

 Lallana, E. & Soriano, C (2008).
 Towards Universal Internet Access in the Philippines.
-Research funded by Ideacorp, Inc. and Intel Technology Philippines Inc. Available from http://www.unapcict.org/ecohub/resources/towards-universal-internet-access-in-the-philippines
+Ideacorp, Inc. and Intel Technology Philippines Inc. Available from http://www.unapcict.org/ecohub/resources/towards-universal-internet-access-in-the-philippines

 Mendes, S. Alampay, E., Soriano, E. & Soriano, C. (2008).
 Innovative Mobile Applications in the Philippines (Lessons for Africa).
 Research commissioned by the Swedish International Development Agency.
 Available from http://www.sida.se/shared/jsp/download.jsp?f=SIDA38306en_Phillippines+web.pdf&a=33306